aras-p/aras-p.hugo/content/blog/2018/05-path-13-gpu-misc.md

   %25 = load float, float* %24, align 4, !tbaa !46
 ```

-I'm not fluent in this, but by diffing the two versions, it's not immediately obvious to me why one would be slower
+I'm not fluent in reading it, but by diffing the two versions, it's not immediately obvious why one would be slower
 than the other.
 The slow one has some more `load` instructions with `addrspace(3)` on them, whereas the fast one
 has more calls into `alloca` (?) and `llvm.memcpy.p0i8.p3i8.i64`.
 Ok I guess?
 The alloca calls are probably not "real"
 calls; they just end up marking up how much of thread local space will get needed after all inlining.
 Memcpy probably